awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 For example, your private subnet’s route table has the following routes: internet\-bound traffic \(0\.0\.0\.0/0\) is routed to a NAT gateway, Amazon S3 traffic \(pl\-xxxxxxxx; a specific IP address range for Amazon S3\) is routed to a VPC endpoint, and 10\.25\.0\.0/16 traffic is routed to a VPC peering connection\.
 The pl\-xxxxxxxx and 10\.25\.0\.0/16 IP address ranges are more specific than 0\.0\.0\.0/0; when your instances send traffic to Amazon S3 or the peered VPC, the traffic is sent to the VPC endpoint or the VPC peering connection\.
 When your instances send traffic to the internet \(other than the Amazon S3 IP addresses\), the traffic is sent to the NAT gateway\.

 You cannot route traffic to a NAT gateway through a VPC peering connection, a VPN connection, or AWS Direct Connect\.
 A NAT gateway cannot be used by resources on the other side of these connections\.

+### Best Practice When Sending Traffic to Amazon S3 or DynamoDB<a name="nat-gateway-s3-ddb"></a>

+To avoid data processing charges for NAT gateways when accessing Amazon S3 and DynamoDB, set up a gateway endpoint and route the traffic through the gateway endpoint instead of the NAT gateway\.
+There are no charges for using a gateway endpoint\.
+For more information, see [Gateway VPC Endpoints](vpce-gateway.md)\.

 ## Working with NAT Gateways<a name="nat-gateway-working-with"></a>